“I can’t say just when the idea came to me that someday I would like to take a long walk….”

 On the site, you’ll find information about Robert’s books, including photos, excerpts, and recordings, plus information about the Camino.

-Sunday, July 25th is Saint James’ Day!
-I will be marking it with an online talk for Toronto Oasis, a meetup group for the secular community.
-My topic will be: “The Camino de Santiago, then and now.”
+On Sunday, July 25th – Saint James’ Day! – I gave a talk to Toronto Oasis, a meetup group for the secular community, on the topic: “The Camino de Santiago, then and now.”

 READ / LISTEN